São Tomé and Príncipe: Geography

 The Pico Cão Grande is a landmark needle-shaped volcanic plug peak in São Tomé and Príncipe.

-The islands of São Tomé and Príncipe, situated in the equatorial Atlantic and Gulf of Guinea about 300 and 250 km, respectively, off the northwest coast of Gabon, constitute Africa's second-smallest country.
+The islands of São Tomé and Príncipe, situated in the equatorial Atlantic and Gulf of Guinea about 160 and 130 nmi, respectively, off the northwest coast of Gabon, constitute Africa's second-smallest country.
 Both are part of the Cameroon volcanic mountain line, which also includes the islands of Annobón to the southwest, Bioko to the northeast (both part of Equatorial Guinea), and Mount Cameroon on the coast of Gulf of Guinea.
 Both islands formed about 30 million years ago during the Oligocene era, due to volcanic activity beneath deep water along the Cameroon Line.
 The volcanic soils of basalts and phonolites, dating to 3 million years, have been used for plantation crops since colonial times.

 São Tomé is 50 km long and 30 km wide and the more mountainous of the two islands.
 Its highest point, Pico de São Tomé, has an elevation of 2024 m.
 Príncipe is about 30 km long and 6 km wide.
 Its highest point, Pico de Príncipe, reaches 948 m.
 The equator lies just south of São Tomé Island, passing through the islet Ilhéu das Rolas.

 The Pico Cão Grande (Great Dog Peak) is a landmark volcanic plug peak in southern São Tomé.
 It rises over 300 m above the surrounding terrain and the summit is 663 m above sea level.